hauptmedia/cloudconfig/README.md

 #### References
 * https://github.com/skynetservices/skydns

+### ssh-agent

+Runs an ssh-agent for the `core` user.
+The ssh-agent socket will be available at `/tmp/ssh-agent.sock`.

+It automatically registers the private key of the `core` user at the agent (assuming that it has no passphrase set).

+This feature can be used to enable fleetctl ssh authentication on the coreos node.

 ### timezone
 * `cluster[timezone] `node[timezone]` - Set the timezone to the specified string on a cluster wide or node level